ChenxingWang93/javascript/README.md

     ```

   <a name="functions--spread-vs-apply"></a><a name="7.14"></a>
-  - [7.14](#functions--spread-vs-apply) Prefer the use of the spread syntax `...` to call variadic functions. eslint: [`prefer-spread`](https://eslint.org/docs/rules/prefer-spread)
+  - [7.14](#functions--spread-vs-apply) Prefer the use of the spread syntax `...` to call variadic functions.可变参数函数 eslint: [`prefer-spread`](https://eslint.org/docs/rules/prefer-spread)

     > Why?
-It’s cleaner, you don’t need to supply a context, and you can not easily compose `new` with `apply`.
+It’s cleaner,更干净 you don’t need to supply a context,无须提供上下文 and you can not easily compose `new` with `apply`.

     ```javascript
-    // bad
+    // bad👎👎👎
     const x = [1, 2, 3, 4, 5];
     console.log.apply(console, x);

-    // good
+    // good👍👍👍
     const x = [1, 2, 3, 4, 5];
     console.log(...x);

-    // bad
+    // bad👎👎👎
     new (Function.prototype.bind.apply(Date, [null, 2016, 8, 5]));

-    // good
+    // good👍👍👍
     new Date(...[2016, 8, 5]);
     ```